Bromeliohyla

 Bromeliohyla, sometimes known as the bromeliad treefrogs, is a genus of frogs in the family Hylidae.
 This genus was erected in 2022 following a major revision of the Hylidae.
-The original two species in this genus were previously placed in the genus Hyla.
-It is the former Hyla bromeliacea group identified in a genetic study by Duellman (1970).
-Frogs in the genus are found in tropical southern Mexico, Belize, Guatemala, and northern Honduras.
+The two species originally assigned to this genus were previously placed in the genus Hyla.
+Bromeliohyla corresponds to the former Hyla bromeliacea species group identified in a genetic study by Duellman (1970).
+Species in this genus are found in tropical southern Mexico, Belize, Guatemala, and northern Honduras.